t18n/awesome-dev-tools/README.md

 - [Raphael.js](http://dmitrybaranovskiy.github.io/raphael/): A lightweight JavaScript library for working with vector graphics on the web.
 Available for HTML, CSS, and JavaScript.
 - [SVGO](https://github.com/svg/svgo): an open-source tool for optimizing SVG files, providing a wide range of optimizations and options for reducing file size and improving rendering performance

+#### Editor libraries

+- [TipTap](https://www.tiptap.dev/): a framework for building rich text editors in Vue.js, providing a powerful and flexible set of tools for creating custom editors and handling user input
+- [Draft.js](https://draftjs.org/): an open-source library for building rich text editors in React, providing a powerful and extensible set of tools for handling text input and rendering complex document structures
+- [Lexical](https://lexical.ooo/): a JavaScript library for building custom text editors, providing a simple and extensible API for handling text input and rendering formatted text
+- [Editor.js](https://editorjs.io/): a block-based editor for creating articles, blog posts, and other rich content, providing a range of blocks for handling text, images, and other media
+- [ProseMirror](https://prosemirror.net/): a toolkit for building rich-text editors in the browser, providing a powerful and flexible set of tools for handling text input and rendering complex document structures
+- [Slate.js](https://www.slatejs.org/): a completely customizable framework for building rich-text editors, providing a flexible and powerful set of tools for handling user input and rendering complex document structures
+- [Editable.js](https://github.com/medialize/Editable.js): a library for creating in-browser WYSIWYG editors, providing a simple and easy-to-use API for adding rich text editing capabilities to your web pages and applications

 #### Web component libraries

 - [Polymer](https://polymer-library.polymer-project.org/): A JavaScript library for building web components and creating reusable custom elements for web pages.
 Available for HTML, CSS, and JavaScript.